coq/coq/doc/sphinx/addendum/type-classes.rst

    .. warn:: A coercion will be introduced instead of an instance in future versions when using ':>' in 'Class' declarations.
 Replace ':>' with '::' (or use '#[global] Existing Instance field.' for compatibility with Coq < 8.17).

-      In future versions, :g:`:>` will
-      declare a :ref:`coercion<coercions>`, as it does
-      for other :cmd:`Record` commands.
-      To eliminate the warning,
+      In future versions, :g:`:>` will declare a :ref:`coercion<coercions>`, as it does for other :cmd:`Record` commands.
+To eliminate the warning, use :g:`::` instead.
-      use :g:`::`.

    .. warn:: Ignored instance declaration for “@ident”: “@term” is not a class

-      Using this ``::`` (or deprecated ``:>``) syntax with a right-hand-side that is not itself a Class has no effect (apart from emitting this warning).
+      Using the ``::`` (or deprecated ``:>``) syntax with a right-hand-side that is not itself a Class has no effect (apart from emitting this warning).

 .. cmd:: Instance {? @ident_decl {* @binder } } : @type {? @hint_info } {? {| := %{ {* @field_val } %} | := @term } }

-   Declares a typeclass instance named :token:`ident_decl` of the class :n:`@type` with the specified parameters and with fields defined by :token:`field_val`, where each field must be a declared field of the class.
+   Declares a typeclass instance named :token:`ident_decl` of the typeclass :n:`@type` with the specified parameters and with fields defined by :token:`field_val`, where each field must be a declared field of the typeclass.

-   Adds one or more :token:`binder`\s to declare a parameterized instance. :token:`hint_info` may be used to specify the hint priority, where 0 is the highest priority as for :tacn:`auto` hints.
+   Adds one or more :token:`binder`\s to declare a parameterized instance.
+   :token:`hint_info` may be used to specify the hint priority, where 0 is the highest priority as for :tacn:`auto` hints.
 If the priority is not specified, the default is the number of non-dependent binders of the instance.
 If :token:`one_pattern` is given, terms matching that pattern will trigger use of the instance.
 Otherwise, use is triggered based on the conclusion of the type.

    This command supports the :attr:`local`, :attr:`global` and :attr:`export`
    locality attributes.